 This is one of the Tylopilus versions of the Bolete mushroom.
 They are gorgeous, with deep purple caps and, like most boletes, are non-toxic (there is a bolete with red spores which is said to be dangerous.
 They don't appear to be wide-spread and I haven't seen one).

 There is, however, a huge variation in the edibility of "non-toxic".

 Any bolete with a purple cap tastes awful and by awful, I mean so bitter that your tongue tingles.

 You could not eat this mushroom, not even if you are starving.

 Ask me how I know.

-You see, once, Fish and I, armed with the "all boletes are non-toxic", picked, sauteed, and attempted to eat one.
-They smelled heavenly while cooking.
-They taste horrific.
-The taste is so bad that we were afraid we had misidentified the mushroom.
+You see, once, Fish and I, armed with the knowledge that "all boletes are non-toxic", picked, sauteed, and attempted to eat one.
+It smelled heavenly while it was cooking.
+It tasted horrific.
+The taste was so bad that we were afraid we had misidentified the mushroom.